greg-raven/Uncommon-Sense/_posts/2009-11-24-problems-with-a-pure-democracy.md

 ---
-title: 'Problems with a pure democracy'
+title: "Problems with a pure democracy"
 layout: post
 categories:
 - democracy